-On every backpackers bucket list, there must be at least one glacier.
-And if you’re planning to travel in Argentina, then no doubt the Perito Moreno Glacier is on there!
+On every backpacker’s bucket list, there must be at least one glacier.
+And if you’re planning to travel to Argentina, then no doubt the Perito Moreno Glacier is on there!

-When planning our trip, we knew that a visit to the Perito Moreno Glacier had to be on the itinerary.
+When planning our trip to Argentina, we knew that a visit to the Perito Moreno Glacier had to be on the itinerary.
 The question was how to visit?
-There were heaps of companies selling the package; coach to the glacier, boat trip, access to the trails.
+There were heaps of companies selling the package from the nearest town of El Calafate; coach to the glacier, boat trip, access to the trails.
 But one stood out more than others – Patagonia Backpacker’s Alternative Tour.

 So what made this trip ‘alternative’?

-Picked up at 8am prompt for an early start, we hopped onto the mini bus with just 10 other people and were warned that it was about to get bumpy.
-Instead of taking the usual route (paved roads) to the glacier, this bus trip was taking the alternative route along a dirt track.
-All the way!
+Picked up at 8 am prompt for an early start, we hopped onto the minibus with just 10 other people and were warned that it was about to get bumpy.
+Instead of taking the usual route (paved roads) to the glacier, this bus trip was taking the alternative route along a dirt track through the mountains.
+All the way to the glacier!

-As we passed Estanica Anita (a 73 hectare estate) we learned about the life of sheep farmers in Patagonia.
+As we passed Estanica Anita (a 73-hectare estate) we learned about the life of sheep farmers in Patagonia.
 Many years ago, Patagonia exported wool to Europe, which kept the gauchos extremely busy.
-They had few rights and were treated extremely badly, which lead to strikes in the 1920s which were brutally repressed by the National Army at the request of the ranch workers.
+They had few rights and were treated extremely badly, which led to strikes in the 1920s which were brutally repressed by the National Army at the request of the ranch workers.
 Many workers were sadly murdered during that period and Estanica Anita was heavily involved.

 Looking after sheep in Patagonia is no easy job!
 They only live six years due to the harsh climate, and each one needs 4 to 6 hectares to graze on due to the grass lacking nutrients.
 In fact, Romena our guide told us that the sheep lose all their teeth because the grass is so tough!

 All of a sudden the bus came to an abrupt stop – “look!”
-Gauchos were rounding up sheep in a field at the side of the road, not a site you see often and we could tell how excited Romena was to be able to show us this.
+Gauchos were rounding up sheep in a field at the side of the road, not a sight that you see often.
+We could tell how excited Romena was to be able to show us this.
 We piled off the bus and watched quietly from the side of the road as the gauchos called to each other, and moved the sheep up the road.
 A magical experience.

 The final stop was at the Perito Moreno Glacier Walkways.
-Here there were a selection of trails, graded by length of time it took to walk them.
+Here there was a selection of trails, graded by the length of time it took to walk them.
 Our guide explained each, and showed us where to go, then left us to explore…